Vermifilter: Design

-Influent entry
+Influent

-Influent entry is from above the filter media.
-Full-flush toilets can have the entry point into the side of the reactor, whereas micro-flush toilets, because these do not provide sufficient water to convey solids through sewer pipes, are generally installed directly above the reactor.
-For primary treatment reactors, sufficient vertical space must be provided for growth of the pile.
-This is dependent on the volume of solids in the influent and the presence of slower decomposing materials such as toilet paper.
+Influent enters from above the filter media.
+Side entry is possible for full-flush toilets, while micro-flush toilets do not provide sufficient water to convey solids through sewer pipes and generally are installed directly above the reactor.
+Primary treatment reactors must provide sufficient vertical space for growth of the pile.
+This is dependent on the volume of influent solids and the presence of slower decomposing materials such as toilet paper.
 Secondary and tertiary treatment reactors can use sprinklers or tricklers to distribute the influent wastewater evenly over the filter media to improve treatment efficiency of the filter media.

 Another example.
 Note the use here of geomembranes or other synthetic cloths to separate layers.

 Filter substrate

 Drainage within the vermifilter reactor is provided by the filter media.
-The filter media has the dual purpose of retaining the solid organic material, while also providing a habitat suitable for sustaining a population of composting worms.
+The filter media has the dual purpose of retaining the solid organic material, while also providing a habitat suitable for sustaining composting worms.
 This population requires adequate moisture levels within the media, along with good drainage and aerobic conditions.

 Vermifilter reactors may comprise a single section packed only with organic media, or up to three filter sections comprising an organic top layer that provides habitat for the earthworms, an inorganic upper layer of sand and lower layer of gravel.
 The filter sits on top of a sump or drainage layer of coarse gravel, rocks or pervious plastic drainage coil where the treated effluent is discharged and/or recirculated to the top of the reactor.
 Alternatively the filter media may be suspended above the sump in a basket.
-Synthetic geotextile cloth is sometimes used to retain the filter media in place above the drainage layer.
+Synthetic geotextile is sometimes used to retain the filter media in place above the drainage layer.
 To remain aerobic, adequate ventilation must be provided, along with an outlet for the liquid effluent to drain away.

 Different species of composting worms may be used, including Eisenia foetida.

 Common filter packing materials include sawdust, wood chips, coir, bark, peat, and straw for the organic layer.
 Gravel, quartz sand, round stones, pumice, mud balls, glass balls, ceramsite and charcoal are commonly used for the inorganic layer.
 The surface area and porosity of these filter materials influence treatment performance.
-Materials with low granulometry (small particles) and large surface area may improve the performance of the vermifilter but impede its drainage.
+Materials with low granulometry (small particles) and large surface area may improve vermifilter performance, but impede its drainage.

 Sizing

 Vermifilters can be constructed as single tower systems, or separate staged reactors (either gravity or pump operated) for the treatment of wastewater according to design requirements (primary, secondary, tertiary treatment).
-More stages can increase the degree of treatment because multiple stage systems provide accumulating aerobic conditions suitable for nitrification of ammonium and removal of COD.
+More stages can increase the degree of treatment because multiple stage systems provide accumulating aerobic conditions suitable for nitrification of ammonium and removal of chemical oxygen demand (COD).

 For a higher degree of treatment, vermifilters may be arranged in series.
 (Q_{r} should go back to the original wastewater tank.)